 The best part about this type of recipe is the simplicity.
 Just a few ingredients come together to make a tasty dish that'll seem fancy, but that took you under 30 minutes to make.

-I can’t wait for you guys to try this recipe!
-Please promise me you’ll head my warning and skip the hot peppers.
-I don’t want you to set your pasta holes on fire!
+I can't wait for you guys to try this recipe!
+Please promise me you'll heed my warning and skip the hot peppers.
+I don't want you to set your pasta holes on fire!

 - 3 Tablespoons olive oil

-- 1 Cup pickled peppers (such as cherry), sliced
+- 1 Cup pickled peppers such as cherry peppers, sliced

 - 2 Cups cherry or grape tomatoes

-- 1/2 Lemon, juiced plus wedges for serving
+- 1 Teaspoon Lemon juice plus wedges for serving

 For the Breadcrumbs